wallabyjs/console-ninja/README.md

 While you may use Console Ninja to display logs from supported test runner CLIs, test errors are not handled by Console Ninja; this is because test errors are caught/handled by test runners themselves, and special processing is required to format and display test results.

-Wallaby on the other hand not only displays logs and test errors inline (and in a separate ergonomically designed view), but is also [packed with features](https://wallabyjs.com/#features), such as inline code coverage and a time travel debugger, that provide superpowers to your current testing framework/stack, such as [Jest, Vitest, Mocha. etc.](https://wallabyjs.com/#tools)
+Wallaby not only displays logs and test errors inline (and in a separate ergonomically designed view), but is also [packed with features](https://wallabyjs.com/#features), such as inline code coverage and a time travel debugger, that provide superpowers to your current testing framework/stack, such as [Jest, Vitest, Mocha. etc.](https://wallabyjs.com/#tools)

 ### Error Lens extension
 [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) is a VS Code extension that provides inline output for VS Code `Problems` output window, typically **static code analysis errors** from your code linter or language service, such as a linter rule violation or TypeScript types-related error.